 Tools in the Scholarly Commons: ArcGIS, GRASS, GoogleEarth

 Generating visualizations is a way to "see" your data.
-An example can be a network analysis, which generally refers to the study of the structure of relationships between multiple entities.
-For example, a researcher may generate a network of concepts, embodied in words, and track how certain concepts relate to each other, influence one another, or even predict one another, or perform a cluster analysis to determine which words occur nearer each other.
+An example of this could be a network analysis.
+This generally refers to the study of the structure of relationships between multiple entities.
+For example, a researcher may generate a network of concepts embodied in words and track the ways in which certain concepts relate to each other, influence one another, or even predict one another.
+A researcher might also perform a cluster analysis to determine which words often occur near each other.

 Tools in Scholarly Commons: ATLAS.ti, NVivo, R